mikeKorakakis/node-datadog-metrics/README.md

 ### DataDog HOST

 You can set your Datadog server with the `DATADOG_SERVER` environment variable.
-For example DATADOG_SERVER='api.datadoghq.eu' or DATADOG_SERVER='api.datadoghq.com'
+For example DATADOG_SERVER=api.datadoghq.eu or DATADOG_SERVER=api.datadoghq.com

 ### Module setup